 A study by Oxford University has shown that elite cyclists rode over 400 meters further in a 30-minute trial when fueled with carbs and ketone esters.
 While that 2% increase in performance might be unnoticeable to the average Joe, it makes a huge difference for elite athletes.

 During the first few days and weeks after having started a ketogenic diet, you might feel sluggish, fatigued, and suffer from brain fog — all common symptoms of the keto flu.

-The keto flu is usually caused by insufficient fat intake or an electrolyte imbalance, because you’re not taking in enough sodium.
+The keto flu is usually caused by an electrolyte imbalance, because you’re not taking in enough sodium.
 As a result, your body doesn’t have sufficient ketones to fulfill your energy requirements.

 Lessening the symptoms of the keto flu is one of the primary benefits of exogenous ketones.
 In fact, that was the reason why I stocked up on a couple of tubs of exogenous ketones before starting the diet.

 Liver and Muscle Protection

 Studies in rodents have shown that AcAc, one of the three ketone bodies, is used as fuel by macrophages (a special type of cells that act as inflammatory mediators) and can protect liver cells from diet-induced fibrosis and injury.

 Additionally, AcAc helps with the proliferation and regeneration of muscle cells, which is why some athletes supplement with ketones to improve their recovery after intense workouts or competitions.